Skip to content

 • -o, --output <directory path>

 The directory in which the documentation will be generated.
-Defaults to the valet user directory.
+Defaults to the valet extensions directory.
 This option can be set by exporting the variable VALET_OUTPUT=’'.

 • -C, --core-only

 Generate the documentation for the core functions only.
-Will not generate for libraries present in the valet user directory.
+Will not generate for libraries present in the valet extensions directory.
 This option can be set by exporting the variable VALET_CORE_ONLY=‘true’.

 • -h, --help